 What it is.
-Unlike the I, the A is a form of input that can't be ignored.
-If the person holding an A doesn't agree, the recommendation must be modified.
+Unlike the I, the A is a form of input that can’t be ignored.
+If the person holding an A doesn’t agree, the “recommender” and the “agreer” must work together to find an agreeable solution.
+In rare circumstances, if the “recommender” and the “agreer” cannot find a mutually agreeable solution, the “recommender” moves forward, noting the “agreer’s” dissent, and the “decider” makes the decision with all perspectives in mind.
 The classic example of an A is a legal or regulatory signoff, but in fact, many situations lend themselves to A-type approval.
 A safety executive may need to sign off on a change in work processes.
-A brand manager may have to agree that a given decision won't hurt the brand.
-Risk management and finance functions often play an A role to ensure that decisions fit the company's overall risk profile and budget constraints.
+A brand manager may have to agree that a given decision won’t hurt the brand.
+Risk management and finance functions often play an A role to ensure that decisions fit the company’s overall risk profile and budget constraints.

 Getting the A right.
-Since too many people in the A role creates gridlock—everyone can say no, no one can say yes—top-performing companies set a high bar for who should have an A. Many decisions require no A at all.
+Since too many people in the A role creates gridlock, top-performing companies set a high bar for who should have an A. Many decisions require no A at all.
 Others may need only one or two.
 Agreement should always be part of developing the recommendation—that is, it should come before the decision, not after it.
-Ideally, the recommender and the A work things out between themselves, with the R amending the proposal until the A is satisfied and the A providing constructive suggestions for creating a feasible proposal.
+Ideally, the recommender and the A work things out between themselves, with the R amending the proposal until the the A’s concerns are addressed.

 It's important to specify not just the A role but the scope to which the A applies.
 At a medical device company, the group responsible for regulatory compliance had to sign off on the company's marketing brochures.
 Regulatory managers reached the point where they were exercising their A on every aspect of the brochures, including the colors.
 That made little sense, and it meant that every brochure took too long to produce.
 When the company reassigned decision rights, it gave regulatory an A role only on the text of a brochure to be sure it was compliant with federal regulations.

 Companies run into other sorts of A-related difficulties as well.
 Some recommendations may be missing an essential A—and when the absence is discovered, the decision has to be revisited.
-Some people in the A role may wait for the decision rather than weighing in on the recommendation; when they finally slap down their veto card, they undermine the decision maker's authority and cause further delay.
-Occasionally a company will assign an A to a senior executive just because that individual "should have a chance to weigh in."
+Some people in the A role may wait for the decision rather than weighing in on the recommendation; when they slap down what they wrongly believe is a veto card, they undermine the decision maker’s authority, cause further delay, and miss the opportunity to ensure their perspectives contribute to a robust recommendation.
+Occasionally a company will assign an A to a senior executive just because that individual “should have a chance to weigh in.”
 But that confuses the I role with the A.

 Leading companies typically reduce the need for constant signoffs by providing guidelines to their businesses.
 Only if a decision goes outside the guidelines does it require an approval from someone in an A role.
 Take a retail bank that for years had run a cumbersome process to create direct mail campaigns.
 Every mailing required approvals from Finance (on the financial assumptions) and Risk (on the mailing's loss rate projections).
 Even identical campaigns required a reexamination of these assumptions and projections.
 The company saved a great deal of time and frustration when it began providing guidelines for the mailings.
 Now, marketing managers could make their own decisions about mailings as long as they stayed with the guidelines.
 Mailings outside of the guidelines, such as a new offer or a mailing to a new population, continued to require scrutiny and approval by Finance and Risk.